evo-company/hiku/docs/development.rst

 #.
 Open PyCharm Settings -> Project Structure
 #.
 Mark ``.venv`` as Excluded
 #.
 Mark ``.venv/lib/<python_version>/site-packages`` both as `Excluded` (to exclude files from search) and `Sources` (to enable autocompletion)

-Pdm also provides how-to guides on how to configure other IDE/editors https://pdm-project.org/latest/usage/venv/

 Integrate with ``pyright``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~